dannisliang/vongott-unity/vongott/Docs/Design/Items.md

 - REFLEXES + SPEED: Time slows down, but players move around at normal speed
 - SPEED + STRENGTH: When running up to an enemy and punching, a special machinima plays
   - Self-fist-five and enemy's head flies off!
 F*ck yeah!
-- PARACHUTE + STRENGTH: The player creates a shockwave when landing
+- PARACHUTE + STRENGTH: The player creates a shockwave when punching before landing
+- REFLEXES + AIM: The player shoots every enemy in frame upon firing
+-